tiprankstipranks

 Our profit allocation may induce our Manager to make suboptimal decisions regarding our operations.

-Sostratus LLC, as holder of our Allocation Interests, will receive a profit allocation based on ongoing cash flows and capital gains in excess of a hurdle rate.
+Sostratus LLC, as Holder of our Allocation Interests, will receive a profit allocation based on ongoing cash flows and capital gains in excess of a hurdle rate.
 Certain persons who are employees and partners of our Manager are owners of Sostratus LLC.
 In this respect, a calculation and payment of profit allocation may be triggered upon the sale of one of our businesses.
-As a result, our Manager may be incentivized to recommend the sale of one or more of our businesses to the Company's board of directors at a time that may not be optimal for our shareholders.
+As a result, our Manager may be incentivized to recommend the sale of one or more of our businesses to the Company's Board at a time that may not be optimal for our shareholders.

 Corporate Activity and Growth - Risk 4